skoods-org/Welcome/README.md

 ![Simulation Commands](images/f1-commands.png)

 NOTE 2: The simulation will create a folder called **AirSim/** in your **Documents/** folder.
 Inside it, you can find a new file called `settings.json`.
 You will learn more about this file later on.
 Also, if you activate the **Recording** mode by pressing `R`, new files will be added to this same folder.

+5. Drive the car around and press `Alt + F4` to exit.

 ### Download and Install Anaconda